bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 #check elbow plot
 ElbowPlot(sobjint_SUBSETTED_C1only)

-#based on elbow plot, choose PCS to use for graph and for UMAP
+#based on elbow plot, choose PCS to use for graph and UMAP
 sobjint_SUBSETTED_C1only <- Seurat::FindNeighbors(object = sobjint_SUBSETTED_C1only, dims = 1:10, verbose = F)
 sobjint_SUBSETTED_C1only <- Seurat::RunUMAP(sobjint_SUBSETTED_C1only, dims = 1:10)